Chaos in a Nonlinear Wavefunction Model: An Alternative to Born's Probability Hypothesis

 Concerning continuum models: I cannot assert that the Proposition of section \ref{continuumsection} implies the DCI, because I cannot formulate the latter in this context.
 However, I chose to investigate finitely-many-qubit models not because of their importance for physics (although lately they have been popular with those interested in creating a ``quantum computer"), but as discrete analogs of continuum models.
 One possibility for linking the Proposition to instability and the DCI would be to start with a continuum model and then replace $R^N$ with a discrete lattice (as is often done in calculations in Quantum Field Theory).
 The issue then would be whether, e.g., Lyapunov exponents remain positive as the lattice spacing is reduced to zero.

 There are a handful of solved many-body wavefunction models that incorporate inter-body forces; see \cite{Hall} for a review.
 Because of the reduction of the DCI to matrix, or operator, inequalities made here, I conjecture that chaos could be demonstrated also in these cases.
 Most of these models require for their solution identical bodies and exchange symmetry, but L. De Carlo and the author partially solved a model with $N$ light bodies and one heavy body.
-We were interested in whether conventional, linear wavefunction physics can explain Brownian Motion, \cite{DCandW}.
-We concluded that it is possible, but in a section intitled ``What About Cats?" remarked that the ensembles considered also contained superpositions in which the heavy-body is dispersed, i.e., is a ``cat".
+We were interested in whether conventional, linear wavefunction physics can explain Brownian Motion (BM).
+The idea would be that BM is purely a consequence of the many frequencies naturally combining in wavefunction models.
+But for the extremely-simplified (one-space-dimensional with repulsive and attractive forces connecting the light particles and the heavy particle only), the sought-for behavior did not appear.
+(Perhaps that was inevitable, as BM is supposed to be related to viscosity through the diffusion constant, according to Einstein, and viscosity is supposed to be related to inter-molecular forces in the surrounding fluid.)
+But we also noticed that, in the thermodynamic ensembles considered, superpositions occurred in which the heavy-body is dispersed, i.e., is a ``cat".